 The pieces in this section are mere glimpses of the longer trip.

-In a quick few hours, we were introduced to some issues of commerce and the transportation system.
+On our first day after crossing into Mexico, in a quick few hours, we were introduced to some issues of commerce and the transportation system.
 Or rather, leaks in it.
 A delicious meal and lots of free tequila introduced us to how things were done in Mexico.

 Travelling by bicycle does not demand feminine clothing.
 Growing my hair long did not clarify my gender identity for strangers.